The various routes to gentrification; from hard commerce to soft influence

 However, this story is more about developers (or “regenerators”) obliterating a rich urban texture that has built up over many years.
 What if the “gentrifiers” are ambitious young artists and bohemians, looking for old, cheap and unloved properties upon which to exert their energies?
 Sculptor Grayson Perry once called artists “the shock troops of gentrification” – trailblazers whose taste choices paved the way for property speculation.

-But a piece from A/UK co-initiator Pat Kane, in the Scottish paper The National, asked some honest questions about his own role in the potential “gentrification” of the Finnieston area of Glasgow, recent deemed “Britain’s hippest street” by the UK Sunday Times.
+But asked some honest questions about his own role in the potential “gentrification” of the Finnieston area of Glasgow, recent deemed “Britain’s hippest street” by the UK Sunday Times.

 What if you’d come into the area looking for a place to make music, but had discovered that others just as precarious as yourself – food makers, pub owners, record shops – were also gathering round the sector?
 In short, are creatives to be damned for doing what they do – which is to create experiences and services?